Johnny Depp, Alice Cooper, And Joe Perry: Seven Weird Stories About The Hollywood Vampires

 The Hollywood Vampires with Johnny Depp, Joe Perry, and Alice Cooper plan to cut a new album next year and then tour again.
 Johnny Depp, Joe Perry, and Alice Copper make quite a team.

-1) Johnny Depp, one of the most iconic actors of all time is an equally fantastic guitarist, according to Alice Cooper of Hollywood Vampires who compared Depp to Kieth Richards in an interview with the Sun-Herald.
+1) Johnny Depp, one of the most iconic actors of all time is an equally fantastic guitarist, according to Alice Cooper of Hollywood Vampires who compared Depp to Keith Richards in an interview with the Sun-Herald.

 “What people don’t believe, but it’s true, is that Joe Perry takes lessons from Johnny Depp.
 That’s how good he is.
 He can play with anyone.
 He can get up and play with Guns N’ Roses or Paul McCartney — anyone.
 He’s a very well-respected guitar player.
 He’s like Keith Richards — he doesn’t play long solos but he can play a tasty little lick and get in and get out.”